valardohaeris2/Stock-CherryPicker/README.md

 # HashiCorp (HCP) Stock/RSU (or any other stock): sell, hold or buy?
-Stock Price and Stock News Python App sends SMS with stock price & the most recent 4 news articles for the company (after an explicit threshold has been met).
+Stock Price and Stock News Python App sends SMS with stock price & the most recent 4 news articles for the specified company (after an explicit threshold has been met).

 ## Pre-reqs:
 - Twilio Account